tetherless-world/diabetes-pharmacology-ontology/docs/index.md

 Potential categorizations of these top level pharmacotherapy factors are encoded as subclasses of each respective pharmacotherapy factor.
 The recommendation of a therapy may be based on whether or not a patient has an attribute that is of type one of the subclasses of the top level pharmacotherapy factors.

 ### Efficacy
-> The capacity to bring about a desired effect.
+> The probability of benefit to individuals in a defined population from a medical technology applied for a given medical problem under ideal conditions of use.
+Efficacy is a measure of effect of therapy among appropriate patients in whom treatment is tolerated and effectively administered, under the condition of sufficient patients' compliance, usually determined in randomized trials.
 [Definition Source: NCI]

 ```
 dpo:Efficacy rdfs:subClassOf dpo:PharmacotherapyFactor ;
-    owl:equivalentClass ncit:C88183 ;
+    owl:equivalentClass ncit:C39547 ;
     rdfs:label "Efficacy"^^xsd:string ;
-    skos:definition "The capacity to bring about a desired effect.
+    skos:definition "The probability of benefit to individuals in a defined population from a medical technology applied for a given medical problem under ideal conditions of use.
+Efficacy is a measure of effect of therapy among appropriate patients in whom treatment is tolerated and effectively administered, under the condition of sufficient patients' compliance, usually determined in randomized trials.
 [Definition Source: NCI]"^^xsd:string .
 ```

 Subclasses of **dpo:Efficacy** include **dpo:HighEfficacy**, **dpo:IntermediateEfficacy**, and **dpo:LowEfficacy**.